Xe/site/blog/gamebridge-2020-05-09.markdown

 You can view the [source code of this diagram in GraphViz dot format here](/static/blog/gamebridge.dot).

-The main magic that keeps this glued together is the use of _non-blocking_ I/O.
+The main magic that keeps this glued together is the use of _blocking_ I/O.
 This means that the bridge input thread will be blocked _at the kernel level_ for the vblank signal to be written, and the game will also be blocked at the kernel level for the bridge input thread to write the desired input.
 This